HARLAN COUNTY, Ky. (WYMT) - 4-15-14

 HARLAN COUNTY, Ky.
 (WYMT) - The mother of murder victim James Feltner talked publicly for the first time.
 Lynn Feltner says her son knew both men charged in the case very well.

-Tuesday, Kentucky State Police arrested Thomas Polson, 37, and Carl Justin Simpson, 23, in connection to the July, 2011 murder of James Feltner, known as Jay.
+Tuesday, Kentucky State Police arrested Thomas Polson, 37, and Carl Simpson, 23, for the 2011 murder of James Feltner.

 "It was devastating to us because to lose a child is the most horrific thing any parent can go through," said Lynn Feltner.